-Public notice: The means that a governmental body uses, or is required to use, in accordance with applicable law to formally notify people and other interested entities of a pending governmental hearing or proposed action
+Public notice: The means that a governmental body uses, or is required to use, to formally notify people and other interested entities of a pending governmental hearing or proposed action

 Pyramiding: The act of obtaining or providing access to public bodies of water across private lots or lands in a manner which increases the number of families which have access to the water to a greater degree than would have occurred with individual riparian owners having individual lots fronting on the water.
 Publicly owned access points shall not fall within this definition.